 I’ve mentioned before (in duck difficulties), in January here ducks start to pair up.
 It’s a hit or miss thing until spring approaches, but by February our ducks are set.
-Except, of course, ours didn’t pair up neat and tidy.
+They’ve chosen their mate.
+Easy peasy, except…

 So duly grouped, we now approach brooding season.
 Each year is different, so although we have some knowledge of what to expect, you can never predict.
-The only thing we can predict is that each day will be different and somewhat chaotic until the girls are nesting.
+The only thing we can predict is that each day will be different and somewhat chaotic until all the girls are nesting.
 And depending on the weather, e.g. warmth, will depend on when they actually sit.
 It could be a couple weeks.
 But, more likely a couple months of dealing with brooding ducks.

 The girls begin looking around for nesting spots at the first signs of spring.
 February for us.
 They actually prefer to return to previous spots, if it proved to be safe the previous year.
 So that makes things a little easier.
-Except.
-Last year Maggie had her nest in our bathroom.
+Great in theory, unless you have an imprinted duck.

-Then Maggie and her entourage are let out to gorge themselves before trying to play Houdini and magic themselves into our next door neighbours adjoining, though blocked off, garden courtyard.
+So mornings are about letting one group out first.
+They have some water, a nibble and head right away to the enclosure.
+Then the next group are let out to gorge themselves before trying to play Houdini and magic themselves into our next door neighbours adjoining, though blocked off, garden courtyard.
 (Obviously much better foraging there than in ours.)
 Did I tell you ducks are very curious creatures?
 And devious.

 This is much easier to write than do, as it involves getting randy males passed cute females of the opposing group.
 Lots of laughter, scolding and scooping up ducks usually ensues.